CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 - Customers' existing container images and/or the image build process should be unaltered.
 - The deployment process must remain immutable.

-To achieve both objectives, we leveraged on AWS CloudFormation's DependsOn attribute:
+To achieve both objectives, we leveraged on AWS CloudFormation's <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html"> `DependsOn` </a> attribute:

 - To dynamically acquire the AppDynamics agent image from DockerHub
 - Copy the content of the agent image into an ephemeral volume, then